Alfredonator/main/README.md

 ## Installation of dependencies.
 The system is based on Robotic Operating System (ROS) and several developed packages need to be download to make the system run.

-Dependecies that have to be installed are.
+Dependencies that have to be installed are.

  - [Ubuntu](https://releases.ubuntu.com/18.04/) 18.04 on bare metal.
 VM will cuase issues with reading information from the cameras.
  - [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) Desktop full installation mode.